A view from Harissa © Ahmad Moussaoui

 Once occupied by Rome and Phoenicia, Lebanon is historically a melting pot of major civilisations.
 Today, it is home to the largest and best-preserved Roman sites in the world and offers tourists the rare opportunity to snorkel among submerged Phoenician ruins in the coastal cities of Sidon and Byblos.
 The pre-Roman site of Baalbek is perhaps the best place to see the region's intriguing past.

-Sometimes called 'Paris of the Middle East', Beirut is a trendy cosmopolitan city, where a variety of languages, nationalities, and religions transcend social barriers.
-Tragically and ironically, Beirut suffered a twin suicide bombing attack in November 2015, a day before the Paris attacks.
+Sometimes called 'Paris of the Middle East', the capital Beirut is a trendy cosmopolitan city where a variety of languages, nationalities and religions transcend social barriers.
+Ironically, it suffered twin suicide bombings a day before the Paris attacks in November 2015.

 The highlight of any visit to the Mediterranean country is the constant reminder of its role in world history, its location at the crossroads of Asia, Africa and Europe making it part of a global network of trade ports during Roman times.
 The Beqaa Valley is one of the leading wine-producing areas in the world and has been the country's main agricultural region since the 1st century BC, when it was known as the 'granary of Rome'.